All Collections

 Allowances

-Allowances pursuant to the Professional Employees Award 2020 Managed Template have been built into the Tanda system.
+The vehicle allowance pursuant to the Professional Employees Award 2020 has been built into the Tanda Managed Template.

 📜 16.3 Vehicle allowance